 In this cathedral, the remains of Christopher Columbus rested for centuries.
 Later, they were transferred to Seville.
 The cathedral began to be built in 1748 and completed in 1767, and from 1788 was elevated to the rank of the cathedral.
 For architecture enthusiasts, certainly from the outside.
 From the top of the work, you can choose the panorama of Havana.

 42. Tren de Hershey

-45 kilometers, 47 stations and 4 hours of travel.
+45 kilometres, 47 stations and 4 hours of travel.
 More information about the train that she has to offer Cuba built an American company from Pennsylvania – Hershey Corporation – still rides.
-From 1926, the line deals with the transport and transshipment of employees in Hershey.
+From 1926, the line deals with the transport and transhipment of employees in Hershey.
 Today with the original American standard wagons only three.

 43. Casa del Tabaco

 At Calle Mercaderes, let’s have a small but very interesting tobacco museum.
 A spectacular exhibit about cigars on the island – Fidel Castro himself.

 44. Hotel Habana Libre

 In front of the hotel, it was called Habana Hilton and belonged to the famous network.
 At the opening, on March 25, 1958, the boss himself, millionaire Conrad Hilton and president Batista were present.
 After the occupation of Havana by Fidel Castro, the hotel became a perfect room, Fidel lived in room 2324.
 Since 1960, the hotel is called Habana Libre (free Havana).

 In 1955, signed by Mr Batista, it is assumed that it has a fixed status, received special tax credits, loans and a gambling license.
 Hotel Capri was the first one that was built up with this new product.
 Opened in 1957, he hosted the Hollywood stars, and the flat rate was quickly closed.
 It has been operating again since 2014.